TouK/nussknacker/docs/API.md

 to collect HTTP request that you would normally send in production.

 ###Lazy values (use with caution)
-Instead of using `Enricher` node in graph to enrich data, one can use some syntactic sugar to enrich data in more object-oriented way -it is possible to inject enricher into model class.
+Instead of using `Enricher` node in graph to enrich data, one can use some syntactic sugar to enrich data in more object-oriented way - it is possible to inject enricher into model class.

 Here's an example.